Marisa Laurito

 Marisa Laurito (born 19 April 1951) is an Italian actress, singer and television personality.

 Life and career

-Born in Naples, Laurito debuted at a very young age entering the stage company of Eduardo De Filippo.
+Born in Naples, Italy, Laurito debuted at a very young age entering the stage company of Eduardo De Filippo.
 She obtained large popularity with Renzo Arbore's variety show Quelli della notte, and then went on to host several TV-programs, including two editions of the RAI Saturday night show Fantastico.
-In 1989 she entered the Sanremo Music Festival with the song "Il babà è una cosa seria", ranking twelfth.
+In 1989, she entered the Sanremo Music Festival with the song "Il babà è una cosa seria", ranking twelfth.
 Laurito is also author of several cookbooks.
+She believes in one God but she does not follow any religion.